pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

 new structure.
-However, if the only modification you've made is to remove SOP instances or change :attr:`~pydicom.fileset.FileSet.ID`, :attr:`~pydicom.fileset.FileSet.UID`, :attr:`~pydicom.fileset.FileSet.descriptor_file_id` or :attr:`~pydicom.fileset.FileSet.descriptor_character_set`, then you can pass the *use_existing* keyword parameter to keep the existing directory structure and update the DICOMDIR file.
+However, if the only modification you've made is to remove SOP instances or change :attr:`~pydicom.fileset.FileSet.ID`, :attr:`~pydicom.fileset.FileSet.UID`, :attr:`~pydicom.fileset.FileSet.descriptor_file_id`, or :attr:`~pydicom.fileset.FileSet.descriptor_character_set`, then you can pass the *use_existing* keyword parameter to keep the existing directory structure and update the DICOMDIR file.

-First we need to copy the existing example File-set to a temporary directory so we don't accidentally modify it:
+First, we need to copy the existing example File-set to a temporary directory so we don't accidentally modify it:

 .. code-block:: python